Where can I find high quality ESL/TEFL teaching resources? Here’s one great recommendation . . . .

 Between 2011 and December 2018, Elizabeth Shih Communications chronicled the stories of B2B marketing and communications on the Prairies and across the country.

 Effective January 1, 2019, I rebranded as “Storytelling Communications.”
-I now help newcomers to Canada to secure better jobs by improving their language skills; I help small- and medium-sized businesses to close more sales by communicating more effectively; and I help major companies tell their legacy stories.
+I now help newcomers to Canada land better jobs and economic immigrants to secure greater contracts by improving their English skills.

 Interested in learning more?
-Please contact me through my CASL-compliant website (www.elizabethshih.com).
+Please contact me through my website (www.elizabethshih.com).

 Please visit my website for more information (www.storytellingcommunications.ca).